Welcome to today's edition of the Rush 24-7 podcast.

 In Missouri, it has been learned there are 10,520 dead people still registered to vote.

-This is from Gateway Pundit, the blog Gateway Pundit.
+This is from Gateway Pundit, the blog Gateway Pundit, 500 or 10,520 dead people still registered to vote, 35,000 questionable Acorn registration forms.

-Uh that 70% turnout could go even higher when you count 10,000 five hundred and twenty dead people still on the voter roll.
+That 70% turnout could go even higher when you count 10,520 dead people still on the voter roll.

-And it and it goes something, somebody's going to allege fraud.
+And it goes something, somebody's going to allege fraud.

-They got to keep the polls open to like midnight tonight or 10 o'clock, because some people weren't allowed to vote or what have you.
+I got to keep the polls open to like midnight tonight or 10 o'clock because some people weren't allowed to vote or what have you.

-St. Louis, very, very Democrat, a dying Democrat city in some people's uh minds.
+St. Louis, very, very Democrats, a dying Democrat city in some people's minds.

-Uh St. Louis County voter turnout, they're very heavy today.
+St. Louis County, voter turnout, they're very heavy today.

-Amendment two is driving this, I think, along the talent and Cascal race and the uh uh sure there's walking around money being tossed around uh uh all over the place.
+I'm sure there's walking around money being tossed around all over the place.

-And not that hard to get people from East St. Louis across the bridge to vote, uh especially if you can intimidate voter officials.
+It's not that hard to get people from East St. Louis across the bridge to vote, especially if you can intimidate voter officials.

-And so I i it it's it's it's laughable to me when I when I when I hear all this about Republican efforts to cheat.
+So it's laughable to me when I hear all this about Republican efforts to cheat.

 Can you address that, Dr. Dean?

-The head of a company called Debo that makes voting machines sent around a letter in Ohio promising to do, quote, whatever it takes to get this president elected in Ohio.
+The head of a company called Debo that makes voting machines sent her out a letter in Ohio promising to do, quote, whatever it takes to get this president elected in Ohio.

 It doesn't give you a lot of confidence in the electoral process.

-And that that's all it took, and for from from from then till now, the voting machine has been rigged in favor of Republicans.
+And from then till now, the voting machine has been rigged in favor of Republicans.

 It was Democrats who wanted and demanded an upgrade in voter technology after Florida 2000.

-Then uh June of 4th of 2004, uh John Kerry, the haughty uh former Vietnam veteran, uh, was on C-span.
+Then June 4th of 2004, John Kerry, the haughty former Vietnam veteran, was on C-SPAN.

-I have almost two thousand lawyers already who've been put together.
+I have almost 2,000 lawyers already who've been put together.

 We're going to be looking at voting machines.